Report on surveys of the Swains sector of the Great Barrier Reef

-As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster solaris* were completed using the manta tow technique on four reefs in the Swain sector of the Great Barrier Reef (GBR).
-Preliminary results of the manta tow surveys are presented in Table 2.
-These show that median reef-wide live coral cover (coral cover) had increased at three reefs and remained stable on one (Reef 21-139).
-Coral cover ranged from moderate (20-30%) to very high (63-75%).
+As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and of the abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster solaris* on twelve reefs in the Swain sector of the Great Barrier Reef (GBR) have been completed using the manta tow technique.
+Preliminary results of the surveys are presented in Table 1 and 2.
+These show that median reef-wide live coral cover (hereafter: coral cover) had increased at six reefs, declined on five reefs and remained stable on one (Reef 21-139).
+Coral cover ranged from very low (0-5%) to very high (63-75%).

 *Note: genetic studies show that there are at least four species of COTS.
 These are the North and South Indian Ocean species (A. planci and A. mauritiensis), Red Sea species (not yet named) and a Pacific species.
 The range of the Pacific includes the Great Barrier Reef and it has been provisionally named Acanthaster solaris (Haszprunar et. al. 2017).

 Table 2: Summary of manta tow surveys of reefs in the Swain sector.
 Arrows indicate the trend in live coral cover and A. solaris since last survey; = increase, = decrease, “ ” = no change.

 |Reef||Shelf Position||Tows||Previous survey year||A. solaris||A. solaris per tow||Median Live Coral Cover||Median Soft Coral Cover||Reef Status|

 |21-187||Mid||39||2016||20 ↑||0.51||20-30% ↑||0-5%||IO|

 |CHINAMAN||Mid||34||2017||89 ↓||2.62||5-20% ↓||0-10%||AO|